Signing Contract Without Understanding

 - Changing out the contract after the other party has reviewed it.

-- Using transfer or carbon paper to collect the signature for a different document.
+- Using the transfer of carbon paper to collect the signature for a different document.

 - You were misrepresented in some way.